nosas/blog/deep_learning_python/ch2/article.md

 The model trains in what's called a *training loop*.
 At a high level, the following steps are repeated until the loss function converges:

-1. Draw a batch of training sample, `x`, and corresponding target labels, `y_true`
+1. Draw a batch of training samples, `x`, and corresponding target labels, `y_true`
 2. Run the model on `x` - a step called the *forward pass* - to obtain predictions, `y_pred`
 3. Compute the loss of the model on the batch, a measure of the mismatch between `y_true` and `y_pred`
 4. Update all weights of the model in a way that slightly reduces the loss on the batch

 Step 1 is easy: we load our dataset (images, tabular data, etc.) and their corresponding labels.
-Step 2 and 3 are a handful of tensor operations and basic mathematics.
+Steps 2 and 3 are a handful of tensor operations and basic mathematics.
 Step 4, however, is the most difficult part.
 We will cover the high-level details of step 4 in the following *gradient descent* and *backpropagation* sections.